Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 ____

-.. [#fn-1] Sparsity refers to the fraction of both weights and activations with
-           value zero.
-.. [#fn-2] Parallel layers and "residual" connections are currently not
+.. [#fn-1] Parallel layers and "residual" connections are currently not
            supported.
-.. [#fn-3] Check model compatibility must be applied on a quantized model.
+.. [#fn-2] Check model compatibility must be applied on a quantized model.
 It
             then requires to quantize the model first.
-.. [#fn-4] The spike value depends on the intensity of the potential, see the
+.. [#fn-3] The spike value depends on the intensity of the potential, see the
            `Akida documentation <aee.html>`_ for details on the activation.
-.. [#fn-5] See for instance `"Quantizing deep convolutional networks for
+.. [#fn-4] See for instance `"Quantizing deep convolutional networks for
            efficient inference: A whitepaper"
            <https://arxiv.org/pdf/1806.08342.pdf>`_
            - Raghuraman Krishnamoorthi, 2018